jtarchie/site/resume/index.pdf.md

 ## Professional Experience

+### Coach/Consulting, [Saber](https://saber.consulting/).
+December 2022 - Present

+- Coaching decisions in software engineering and technical product management fields, emphasizing communication and collaboration, and measuring availability by the hour.

 ### Senior Staff Engineer, Move, Inc. Sept 2021 - Present

 - Manage a greenfield team (4+) to guide the user journey across the Realtor